GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/flat.rst

 The flat we extracted earlier was not corrected for quantum efficiency variation between the chips and was not either corrected for scattered light.
-That extracted flat was used simple as a trace reference.
+That extracted flat was used solely as a trace reference.

 Here we complete the proper reduction of the flat field.
 We already have an intermediate flat that has been bias and overscan corrected and with